melanieinc24/api-documentation-portfolio/weather-api.md

 ### Get a Multi-day Weather Forecast

-Use this endpoint to retrieve data for:
-- multi-day weather forecasts for a given location.
-- planning ahead (e.g., showing the 7-day forecast).
-- requesting forecasts for a specific number of days (default: 7 days, max: 10 days).
+Use this endpoint to retrieve data for multi-day weather forecasts for a given location, planning ahead (e.g., showing the 7-day forecast), requesting forecasts for a specific number of days (default: 7 days, max: 10 days).

 -**URL:** `GET /forecast`